CITY PULSE: Chinese Whispers

 My Karachi Exhibition

 The Karachi Chamber of Commerce & Industry is bringing back the colours of Karachi by organising the 17th edition of the My Karachi — Oasis of Harmony Exhibition.
-The event will continue until May 15 at the Karachi Expo Centre.
+The event will be held from May 13 till May 15 at the Karachi Expo Centre.
 Call 0331-2731005 for more information.

 Reflections of Surroundings